The 10 Best Parks in Japan

 9. Edo Wonderland Nikko Edomura

-A small theme village from the Edo period located in Nikko – Tochigi.
-In this village, you will really travel back in time, meet samurais, ninjas, geishas, villagers wearing kimonos, and much more.
+A small Edo-period theme village located in Nikko, Tochigi.
+In this village, you really travel back in time and meet samurai, ninjas, geishas, villagers wearing kimonos, and much more.
 A true adventure for fans of Japanese culture.

 The 10 best parks in Japan